-University Placement Handbook / Information for Placement Students: www.bath.ac.uk/internal/placements/information-for-students.bho
+University Placement Handbook and other information for placement students:

+<http://go.bath.ac.uk/placements-information-for-students>

 5.2 Professional Placements (unit PH20040)

 All students have the option to spend a year of their BSc or MPhys degree programme working on a professional placement in a research establishment or in industry.
 Students become a member of professional teams within their placement organisation; many opportunities exist to acquire specialised skills that can be put to good use during the final academic year, besides providing students with greater confidence, experience and maturity when applying for graduate employment.
 A number of students choose to explore opportunities outside science and engineering - particularly in the financial and management consultancy fields where problem solving, mathematical and reporting skills are sought after.